Undergraduate Programs

 - Support Option

 Political Science majors are required to add a second major or minor in another field to complement their political science training with additional skills and knowledge.
-These are some suggestions that may be of particular interest to students in the U.S. Government, Law and Public Policy concentration:
+These are some suggestions that may be of particular interest to students in the Law, Politics, and Government concentration:

 - Second major or minor in History